AlUlkesh/sd_search_model/README.md

 You can also install it manually by running the following command from within the webui directory:

 	git clone https://github.com/AlUlkesh/sd_search_model/ extensions/sd_search_model

-## Limitations
-* Not pretty.
-I haven't found out yet how to do gradio and pretty.
-* Haven't found a way to update the model name in the usual dropdown.
-But the model is being loaded, as can be seen on the "Currently loaded model" field.